State and official visits to the United Kingdom: Government meetings

-After all royal meetings are held, the visitor then engages in meetings with leaders in His Majesty's Government, beginning with the Prime Minister of the United Kingdom at 10 Downing Street.
+After all royal meetings are held, the visitor then engages in meetings with leaders of His Majesty's Government, beginning with the Prime Minister of the United Kingdom at 10 Downing Street.
 In many of these meetings, multi-million pound business agreements are settled upon.
-Meetings are also held with the Leader of the Opposition, the leaders of all parties represented in the House of Commons, and members of the British Cabinet.
+Meetings are also held with the Leader of the Opposition, the leaders of other parties represented in the House of Commons, and members of the British Cabinet.
 In June 1978, Nicolae Ceaușescu made a state visit to the UK where a £200m licensing agreement was signed between the Romanian government and British Aerospace for the production of more than eighty BAC One-Eleven aircraft, which was said to be at the time the biggest civil aircraft agreement between two countries.

 Westminster

 Speech to Parliament

 The visiting head of state, upon the King's request, may also be given the chance to give an address to both chambers of the British Parliament assembled on the halls of the House of Lords in joint session.
 He/she addresses members of both chambers on the importance of political, military, economic and cultural ties shared by his/her home country with the millions of people of the United Kingdom.
-The joint speech is presided by the Speaker of the House of Commons in coordination with the Lord Speaker.
-The first foreign dignitary undertake such a reception was French President Albert Lebrun in March 1939 and most recently was under taken by Willem-Alexander of the Netherlands.
+The joint speech is presided by the Speaker of the House of Commons in coordination with the Lord Speaker of the House of Lords.
+The first foreign dignitary to undertake such a reception was French President Albert Lebrun in March 1939 and most recently was under taken by Emmanuel Macron of France.